anthonynsimon/timeflake/README.md

 ## Alphabets

-The canonical representation is using a custom base62 alphabet, modified to preserve lexicographical order when sorting strings using this encoding.
+A custom base62 alphabet representation is included, modified to preserve lexicographical order when sorting strings using this encoding.
 The `hex` representation has a max length of 32 characters, while the `base62` will be 22 characters.
 Padding is required to be able to derive the encoding from the string length.

 The following are all valid representations of the same Timeflake: